Updated: May 13, 2020

 The commencement printed program will be handed out at the rescheduled main ceremony and information booths.

-How will yearbooks be issued out to purchasers?
+How will yearbooks be issued?

 I am an international student who requires a visa to return to the United States.
 What are my options for returning for the rescheduled commencement?

 Once the date for the postponed commencement activities has been set, international students will have three options:

 - Students can return to the United States prior to the program end date on the Form I-20 and attend their graduation during the 60-day grace period.